 Certified ink for secure printing

-All Markoprint inkjet printers work with iDesign software.
+All Markoprint inkjet printers work with idesign software.
 The proprietary Markoprint software processes data at very fast speed.
 The masks are printed with the Filtration Group logo and plain-text information, including the manufacturing date, a ‘Made-in-Germany’ label and instructions for use.
 Print layouts could also contain barcodes or two-dimensional data-matrix or QR codes.
-The intuitive iDesign software makes it easy to create and manage various print layouts in addition to letting users start, pause and stop print jobs. iDesign also displays operating statuses, ink levels and print data for an unlimited number of connected Markoprint systems.
+The intuitive idesign software makes it easy to create and manage various print layouts in addition to letting users start, pause and stop print jobs.
+It also displays operating statuses, ink levels and print data for an unlimited number of connected Markoprint systems.
 An ink-usage calculator helps users estimate and save consumables.

 Wide range of industrial marking options

 Markoprint inkjet printers are compatible with various printing technologies (HP, Xaar, Seiko, Funai, Trident) to provide an array of marking options regarding print widths and maximum resolutions.
-A quad printhead printing system, such as used by Filtration Group but with different cartridges, would allow for large-character coding with a maximum print width of 400 millimetres.
+A quad printhead setup, such as used by Filtration Group, but with different cartridges, would allow for large-character coding with a maximum print width of 400 millimetres.
 As every ink cartridge comes with its own printhead, each new cartridge is basically a brand-new printhead.
 As a result, printing quality stays consistent, while cleaning and maintenance needs are low.

 Thomas Gaugler is very pleased with how easy to operate and reliable the printer is.
-He is also impressed with how Weber Marking Systems handled the entire transaction: “In times of crisis like these, fast and easy help is essential.
+He is also impressed with how Weber Marking Systems handled the entire project: “In times of crisis like these, fast and easy help is essential.
 We had heard that Weber Marking Systems was finding quick, simple ways of providing companies working at their capacity limits with labelling and marking technology.
 We are very pleased that we asked Weber to help us.
 The planning, delivery, installation and instructions were all exemplary!”